 Trips and customers began to return in 2021 and construction detours caused recent on-time performance to look more like pre-pandemic levels.
 We also see more variation in on-time performance across racial groups with residents identifying as Black or Native American with the worst reliability, on average, across the entire system.
-Routes with the most scheduled stops have the largest impact on this metric; there are several high-frequency routes that became less reliable in 2022 and served stops with a higher proportion of BIPOC residents relative to the regional average.

-Every cut trip means a bus or train did not show up at the scheduled time.
+Every cut trip is a time when a bus was scheduled to pass by a stop, and it did not show up and pick up customers.
 This is the worst kind of unreliability and has a greater impact on our customers than a late bus or train.
 During Fall 2021, there were more than 100 trips cut, on average, for residents living near transit.
-Black and Native American residents were more likely to live near stops with cut trips compared to other racial groups (Figure 16).
-Similarly, the percent of service delivered (Figure 17) also varied among racial groups with Black residents seeing approximately 1 out of 40 trips near their home being cut.
-In comparison, 1 out of 51 trips were not served for the White residents, on average.
+Black and Native American residents were more likely to live near stops with cut trips compared to other racial groups (Figure 9).
+Similarly, the percent of service delivered (Figure 10) also varied among racial groups with Black residents seeing approximately 1 out of 40 trips near their home being cut.
+In comparison, 1 out of 51 trips were not served for the White resident, on average.